 What a pain!

 Realistically, more and more companies are finding ways to ignore cold callers.
+It’s gotten so bad that 80-90% of executives say they will never take a cold call.
 At the same time however, these same companies are still relying on cold calling as their main source of lead generation and sales.
 This is because of tradition and the fear of trying anything else new, even if it works for other companies in the same market.

 Every good sales person knows that to reach your full sales potential you have to believe in the product or service you’re selling.
 If that’s the case, why then is the same idea not applied to the method used to make sales?
 If you yourself don’t like receiving cold calls, why would you justify using them yourself, especially when they aren’t effective?